.cn: Internationalized domains

 Internationalized domain names with Chinese characters may be registered at the second level under the .cn top-level domain.

 On 25 June 2010, ICANN approved the use of the internationalized country code top-level domains ".中国" (China in simplified Chinese characters, DNS name xn--fiqs8s) and ".中國" (China in traditional Chinese characters, DNS name xn--fiqz9s) by CNNIC.
 These two TLDs were added to the DNS in July 2010.

-CNNIC proposed around this time Chinese domain names in ".公司" (".com" in Chinese) and ".网络" (".net" in Chinese).
-However, these have not been recognized by ICANN yet and are only available via domestic domain name registrars.
+Around this time, CNNIC also proposed Chinese domain names ".公司" ("company" in Chinese, equivalent of ".com") and ".网络" (".net").
+Both were delegated in January 2014 and have been active since.

 Around 15 other generic domain names with Chinese characters have later been registered.
 See List of Internet top-level domains#Chinese characters.